RetroDECK/ES-DE/README.md

 Discord:\
 [https://discord.gg/EVVX4DqWAP](https://discord.gg/EVVX4DqWAP)

-The goal of this edition is to make the software as easy as possible to install and use as a standalone application, and to support the major desktop operating systems, i.e. Windows, macOS and Unix/Linux.
-Since it's intended to be used as a desktop application rather than as the primary interface for the computer, there are no plans to provide system administration utilities or control over emulator settings from within ES-DE.
+The goal of this project is to make a high quality frontend that is easy to use, requires minimal setup and configuration, looks nice, and is available across a wide range of operating systems.

 It comes preconfigured for use with [RetroArch](https://www.retroarch.com) and a large selection of standalone emulators.
 It's also fully customizable so you can easily expand it to include emulators or applications not covered by the bundled configuration.

-You can find the complete list of supported systems and emulators [here](USERGUIDE.md#supported-game-systems).
+You can find the complete list of supported systems and emulators in the [User guide](USERGUIDE.md#supported-game-systems).

-Two themes (Slate and Modern) are bundled with the application, and additional themes can be found on the [official themes list](https://gitlab.com/es-de/themes/themes-list) or be installed using the built-in theme downloader.
+Three themes (Linear, Modern and Slate) are bundled with the application, and additional themes can be found on the [official themes list](https://gitlab.com/es-de/themes/themes-list) or can be installed using the built-in theme downloader.

 ## Download